 Bribes?
 Bunga bunga parties?
 Think they're unsavoury?
 Spare a thought for the ancient Romans, who suffered their fair share of eccentric leaders.
 We salute some of the Roman Empire's wackiest, weirdest and downright kinkiest rulers.

-Tiberius (14–37) – A steady governing hand but prone to depression, Tiberius had a difficult relationship with the Senate and withdrew in his later years to Capri, where, they say, he devoted himself to drinking, orgies and fits of paranoia.
+Tiberius (14–37) – A steady governing hand but prone to depression, Tiberius had a difficult relationship with the Senate and withdrew in his later years to Capri, where, they say, he devoted himself to drinking, orgies and throwing out-of-favour subjects into the sea.

 Claudius (41–54) – Apparently timid as a child, he proved ruthless with his enemies (among them 35 senators), whose executions he greatly enjoyed watching.
 According to English historian Edward Gibbon, he was the only one of the first 15 emperors not to take male lovers (unusual at the time).